 Today I’m serving up this Pumpkin Pie Fizz in honour of two things: 1) American Thanksgiving coming up real quick, 2) drowning out the memory of my recent spin class experience.

 As you may know, if you follow me on Instagram and watch my stories, I enjoy working out but I have never been fond of spinning.
-My coworkers have been on a spin rampage recently and somehow goaded me into going with them to a lunch-hour class recently.
+My coworkers have been on a spin rampage lately and somehow goaded me into going with them to a lunch-hour class.

 After completing that class, I’ve become worried about my coworkers – what sins are they punishing themselves for?
 I’m quite certain that if you manage to derive pleasure out of a spin class that you must also really enjoy getting Brazilian waxes and waterboarding in your spare time.

 Seriously, what the fuck?
 I’m pretty sure spinning was an ancient form of torture practiced by devil-worshipping cults that bougie white chicks have commercialized.
 That and crystals.